 Session 2 - Innovative approaches to technical education: new and original or just old hard hat?

-This debate will examine different approaches to providing cutting-edge technical education which is central to the development of T levels and the push to increase productivity.
-The panel will debate how innovative these approaches really are and how they can help create world-class technical education that equips young people and employers with the skills necessary for their futures and wider contribution to society and the economy.
+This debate examined different approaches to providing cutting-edge technical education which is central to the development of T levels and the push to increase productivity.
+The panel debated how innovative these approaches really are and how they can help create world-class technical education that equips young people and employers with the skills necessary for their futures and wider contribution to society and the economy.

 Chair - David Sims (NFER)